xionghuichen/RLAssistant/README.md

 - [ ] add comments and documents to other functions.
 - [ ] add an auto integration script.
 - [x] plot function can do average on varied length (time-step) of experiment curves.
-- [ ] download / upload experiment logs through timestamp
+- [ ] download / upload experiment logs through timestamp;
+- [ ] remove the "run_file" setting.
+It is confusing and unnecessary.